corex/terminal/README.md

 This package is using package league/climate as base.
 A few basic static methods has been added for easy access.

+It is possible to set Symfony output on Console::class.

 ### Easy access to CLImate
 CLImate can easily be reached through singleton method climate().
 Documentation for CLImate can be found on https://climate.thephpleague.com/